-- The technicians work involves being around dangerous equipment.
-Specific vision abilities required by this job include close vision, distance vision, depth perception, and ability to adjust focus.
-The ability to discriminate color is helpful.
+- The technicians' work involves being around dangerous equipment.
+Specific vision abilities required by this job include close vision, distance vision, depth perception, and the ability to adjust focus.
+The ability to discriminate against color is helpful.

-- Technician is expected to extend scheduled working hours to accommodate emergency coverage or complete work in progress.
-The Technician will work night shift from Sunday to Tuesday and every other Wednesday, after the training period is over.
+- The technician is expected to extend scheduled working hours to accommodate emergency coverage or complete work in progress.
+The Technician will work a night shift from Sunday to Tuesday and every other Wednesday, after the training period is over.

-- Reasonable accommodation may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with qualified disabilities to perform essential job duties.

 Cliff Berry Inc. is an Equal Employment Opportunity and Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regards to that individual's race, color, religion or creed, national origin or ancestry, sex (including pregnancy), sexual orientation, gender identity, age, physical or mental disability, veteran status, genetic information, ethnicity, citizenship, or any other characteristic protected by law.